Top of the page

 Common causes of hand pain are overuse and injuries, such as might happen during sports.
 Everyday wear and tear also can cause hand pain.

 Most minor hand injuries will heal on their own, and home treatment is usually all you need to do.
-If your child has sudden and severe pain, he or she may need tests and treatment.
+If your child has sudden and severe pain, tests and treatment may be needed.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.